 The Biological Recording Company is working in collaboration with Hammersmith and Fulham Council to deliver a series of free-to-attend biological recording events in 2026.
-The first of these events is a one-day Biological Recording 101 training course.
-This will then be followed by six Field Recorder Day events.
+The first of these events was a one-day Biological Recording 101 training course delivered in June 2026.
+This is being followed by six Field Recorder Day events.
 More details about the programme – including links to sign up to the various activities – can be found below.

 Field Recorder Days